Dantali0n/OpenCSD/README.md

   modification time; Reading a file regularly, setting the extended attributes and then reading the file again to get a snapshotted read will result in the read becoming a regular read if all these operations are performed within the same second.
-Potentially we can hjiack mtime by having all modification times of regular files life in the past.
+Mtime is Hjiacked to have modification times of regular files life in the past to circumvent this.
+See `FLFS_FAKE_MTIME` and `ino_fake_mtime` in the fuse_lfs module.

 #### Threading and Concurrency